Imago

 - The company may need tough choices to manage its sports portfolio.

-The very league that makes FOX a broadcast titan could be the one to bring it to its knees, and Wall Street is sounding the alarm.
+The very league that makes FOX a broadcast titan could be the one to bring it to its knees.
 On February 25, 2026, FOX Corporation saw its stock price slide by about 3.3% after a major warning from Bank of America.
-The bank didn’t just lower its outlook; it “double downgraded” the stock from Buy to Underperform.
+The bank didn’t just lower its outlook; it “double downgraded” the stock from ‘Buy’ to ‘Underperform’.
 This move was triggered by fears that FOX is becoming too dependent on the NFL, especially as the costs to keep those games on the air are expected to skyrocket.

 Watch What’s Trending Now!

 The main issue is that FOX’s current deal to broadcast games is part of a massive $110 billion agreement that lasts through 2033.
-However, experts believe that when it comes time to renew or adjust these rights, the price could jump by as much as 1.5 times the current rate.
-Because FOX focused heavily on live sports and news after selling its entertainment assets to Disney years ago, it has less of a “safety net” than other media giants if sports costs spiral out of control.
+However, experts believe that when it comes time to renew or adjust these rights, the price could jump much higher.
+Because FOX focused heavily on live sports and news after selling its entertainment assets to Disney years ago, it has less of a safety net than other media giants if costs spiral out of control.

-Analysts estimate that these rising fees could slash Fox’s core profits by 22% by 2027.
-This is because the money FOX makes from commercials and cable companies usually doesn’t grow as fast as the massive checks they have to write to the NFL.
+Analysts estimate that these rising fees could soon slash Fox’s core profits.
+This is because the money FOX makes from commercials and cable companies usually doesn’t grow as quickly as the massive checks it has to write to the NFL.
 This gap between what they pay and what they earn is making investors very nervous.

 A new note from Bank of America analysts says NFL content is the “key lynchpin holding the linear cable bundle together.”
 They downgraded Fox as it views it as ‘most exposed stock in our coverage to the upcoming NFL renewal.’ @FOS https://t.co/zni64KuNvp